Table of contents

 11. Create a footer

-The footer on your Shoper store page is an important part that can improve your store’s position in search results.
+The footer on your Shopper store page is an important part of improving your store’s position in search results.
 Here’s how to do it step by step:

-• Information about online availability: If your store is available online, highlight this information in the footer.
-This can attract customers interested in shopping online.
+- Information about online availability: If your store is available online, highlight this information in the footer.
+This can attract customers who are interested in shopping online.

 12. Optimize images